owenbcoding/pp1-code-institute/README.md

 Validator Teting

 HTML w3c validator passes
- - Some errors
+ - Some errors were found

 CSS w3c validator passes
- - No errors
+ - No errors no errors were found

 Accessibility score